-Make sure all hoses that are connected to your water tank are not tangled or pinched.
+*Ensure all hoses connected to your water tank are not tangled or pinched.
 If there are any return hoses, they must be inside the tank.

 You should never leave a pressurised machine unsupervised.

-Some models have parts that can endure a longer period of operation time but all components have a lifespan and don’t last forever.
+Some models have parts that can endure a more extended period of operation, but all components have a lifespan and don’t last forever.
 Leaving the machines switched on continuously could subject the components to unnecessary thermal or electrical stress.
-That can be a problem if your power supply is unstable or ventilation is bad, which would greatly reduce the longevity of any components.
+That can be a problem if your power supply is unstable or ventilation is terrible, which would significantly reduce the longevity of any components.

 Important instructions for Bezzera Strega